Johannesburg

+Johannesburg was established in 1886, following the discovery of gold, on what was once farmland.
+Within a decade, the population surged to over 100,000, driven by the large gold deposits found along the Witwatersrand.
+Modern Johannesburg is an amalgamation of formerly separate cities, townships and settlements, reflecting apartheid-era spatial segregation policies.
+Soweto ("South-Western Townships"), designated a "blacks only" city until 1994, is one of the most historically significant areas for modern South Africa.
+Home to key anti-apartheid leaders, including Nelson Mandela and Desmond Tutu, it became the epicenter of the 1976 Soweto Uprising, where peaceful student protests were met with brutal force.
+In contrast, Lenasia is predominantly populated by English-speaking Indo-South Africans (people of Indian and South Asian descent).
+Formerly "white-only" areas include Sandton, known as "Africa's richest square-mile", Randburg and Roodeport.

 Etymology

 Controversy surrounds the origin of the name.
 There were quite a number of people with the name "Johannes" who were involved in the early history of the city.
-Among them is the principal clerk attached to the office of the surveyor-general Hendrik Dercksen, Christiaan Johannes Joubert, who was a member of the Volksraad and was the Republic's chief of mining.
+Among them was the principal clerk attached to the office of the surveyor-general Hendrik Dercksen, Christiaan Johannes Joubert, who was a member of the Volksraad and was the Republic's chief of mining.
 Another was Stephanus Johannes Paulus Kruger (better known as Paul Kruger), president of the South African Republic (ZAR) from 1883 to 1900.
-Johannes Meyer, the first government official in the area is another possibility.
+Johannes Meyer, the first government official in the area, is another possibility.

 Precise records for the choice of name were lost.
 Johannes Rissik and Johannes Joubert were members of a delegation sent to England to obtain mining rights for the area.
-Joubert had a park in the city named after him, and Rissik has his name for one of the main streets in the city where the historically important albeit dilapidated Rissik Street Post Office is located.
+Joubert had a park in the city named after him, and Rissik has his name for one of the main streets in the city where the historically important, albeit dilapidated, Rissik Street Post Office is located.
 The City Hall is also located on Rissik Street.